skaravind/Cool-Python-Scripts/README.md

 # Cool-Python-Scripts
 Python scripts that i coded to do various stuff (mostly for fun).

-1. Encryption.py - A badly implemented RSA understanding script
+1. Encryption.py - A basic script implementation for understanding RSA

 2. ranking.py - a script that downloads spi of NITRR students and ranks them